 The Line Bets: The Basic Wagers in Craps

-With more than 40 types of bets, craps is undoubtedly one of the most complex, yet incredibly exciting games that can be played in a brick-and-mortar casino.
-Most players, however, stick to only a handful of betting options, namely the Line bets and the Pass Line, in particular, since it is considered one of the most fundamental and comprehensible wagers in this game.
+With more than 40 types of bets, craps is undoubtedly one of the most complex yet incredibly exciting games that can be played in a brick-and-mortar casino.
+Most players, however, stick to only a handful of betting options, namely Line bets – particularly the Pass Line – because it is considered one of the most fundamental and easy-to-understand wagers in the game.

-Those, who play with the Pass Line, bet that the shooter will win and but the game also allows players to bet against the shooter and make a profit if he loses.
-This style of play – against the shooter and the majority of players around the table, is known as “wrong betting” and in this case, it comes in the form of the Don’t Pass bet.
-There are several other wagers that can be categorized as Line bets, although they are not made on the long narrow betting area called the Pass Line.
+Those who bet on the Pass Line wager that the shooter will win, but the game also allows players to bet against the shooter and profit if he loses.
+This style of play – betting against the shooter and the majority of players at the table – is known as “wrong betting.”
+In this case, it takes the form of the Don’t Pass bet.
+There are several other wagers that fall under the Line bet category, although they are not placed on the long, narrow betting area known as the Pass Line.

-Overall, learning how to make the Line bets is essential when starting to play craps.
-They are also among the best options for experienced players since they offer a low house edge and should be incorporated in every successful betting strategy.
+Overall, learning how to place Line bets is essential when you start playing craps.
+These wagers are also among the best options for experienced players because they offer a low house edge and should be incorporated into any successful betting strategy.

 What Аre the Line Bets?

-The Line bets is a small group of wagers that include the Pass Line and the Don’t Pass bets – the two main bets in the game of craps.
-Along with them, players can make the Come and Don’t Come bets, which are practically the same but are placed later in the game.
-Lastly, players can take Odds on these main wagers, betting up to 100 times the size of their original stake.
+Line bets are a small group of wagers that include the Pass Line and Don’t Pass bets – the two main bets in the game of craps.
+In addition, players can place the Come and Don’t Come bets, which are practically the same but are made later in the game.
+Finally, players can take Odds on these main wagers, betting up to 100 times their original stake.

 Pass/Don’t Pass Bets